top of page

 In an effort to learn more about African history and her ancestral heritage, the author delved into the historical and archaeological works of many world renown historians and scientists.
 She engaged cultural historians who have undertaken the task of researching and unveiling African history for over 30 years to learn the truth about the African experience prior to enslavement.
 Based on their findings, the author chose to pen a textbook for students to share this history as a source of education, understanding and empowerment.

 In this first volume of the series, Journey to Nubia and Kemet: Exploring African History, Culture and Contributions, Harriott uses a compilation of research from noted historians, such as Anthony Browder and Dr. Asa Hilliard, to tell the story of people of African ancestry who were forced to migrate to many countries, including the USA, the Caribbean and Brazil.
 Volume 1 begins to detail the origin, journey and some contributions that highlight the story of Africans while living in their homelands of Nubia and Kemet and their influence throughout the world.
-She traveled abroad to capture photographs of artifacts from ancient Egypt to include as visual aids.
+She traveled abroad to capture photographs of artifacts from ancient Egypt to include as visual aids for students.